JuliaActuary/JuliaActuary.org/benchmarks.md

 ## Footnotes

-[^1] If benchmarking memoiziation, it's essentially benchmarking how long it takes to perform hashing in a language.
+[^1] If benchmarking memoization, it's essentially benchmarking how long it takes to perform hashing in a language.
 While interesting, especially in the context of [incremental computing](https://scattered-thoughts.net/writing/an-opinionated-map-of-incremental-and-streaming-systems), it's not the core issue at hand.
 Incremental computing libraries exist for all of the modern languages discussed here.

 [^2] Note that not all languages have both a mean and median result in their benchmarking libraries.
 Mean is a better representation for a garbage-collected modern language, because sometimes the computation just takes longer than the median result.
 Where the mean is not available in the graph below, median is substituted.